 This guide on how to get to Meteora from Athens, includes Athens to Meteora train, bus, and driving information.
 Whether you are planning your own Meteora tour from Athens, or want to visit Meteora monasteries on an organized tour, here's everything you need to know.

-Which reminds me – I should mentioned something!
-The UNESCO World Heritage Site of Meteora is the place people visit, but the closest town is Kalambaka.
-(Just one or two kilometres away).
-I'll be using the words Meteora and Kalambaka interchangeably in this travel guide, but will provide full information so you can plan your trip!
+Which reminds me – I'll be using the words Meteora and Kalambaka interchangeably in this travel guide, but will provide full information so you can plan your trip!

 How to get to Meteora yourself

 You've got three options when it comes to getting to Meteora, which are train, bus, and car.
 Having your own transport (car) is always going to be the easiest, but driving in Greece is not for everyone.

 This means that the most popular way to get to Meteora is by train.
 The bus from Athens to Meteora loses out because it is not entirely straight forward and takes longer.

 I've also written this travel guide on the basis that most people will travel to Meteora from Athens.
 I think you'll have enough clues in here to plan your own trip to Kalambaka from Thessaloniki or other areas of Greece however.

 Athens to Meteora Train

 Although most people refer to it as the Athens to Meteora train service, in actual fact, it should be described as the Athens to Kalambaka train.
 The reason being, as you may have guessed, the train terminates at the Kalambaka train station.

 The train runs regularly between Athens Railway Station and Kalambaka station, with several services a day.